For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

 ## Shape parameter

-Can we say that these chains have converged on the posterior distribution for the shape parameter??
+Can we say that these chains have converged on the posterior distribution??

 First of all, the beginning of the chain “remembers” the starting value, and is therefore not a stationary distribution.
-We need to remove the first part of the chain, called the ‘burn-in’.
+We need to remove the first part of the chain, called the ‘burn-in’, or ‘warm-up’ period.

 # Remove "burn-in" (allow MCMC routine some time to get to the posterior) --------------

 But it still doesn’t look all that great.
-Let’s run it for even longer, and see if we get something that looks more like a proper random number generator (white noise)…
+Let’s tune our proposal distribution, and run the chain for even longer, and see if we get something that looks more like a proper random number generator (white noise)…

 # Try again- run for much longer ---------------------